bio-tools/biotoolsDocs/docs/code.rst

 .. note::

-    After running the ``docker-compose up`` command, the containers will start and will output log messages which you can see in your terminal window.
+    After running the ``docker compose up`` command, the containers will start and will output log messages which you can see in your terminal window.
 In order for the containers to keep running this window needs to stay open.
 You will need to open new terminal windows/tabs for other operations.

-    ``docker-compose up`` will also build the images if they do not exist, but in order to be sure your latest source code and image changes are running make sure you run ``docker-compose build`` beforehand
+    ``docker compose up`` will also build the images if they do not exist, but in order to be sure your latest source code and image changes are running make sure you run ``docker compose build`` beforehand

-Too see the running containers run: ``docker container ls``
+Too see the running containers run: ``docker container ls`` or ``docker ps``

 3.1 The short(er) setup
 -----------------------